tvaneerd/isocpp/weak_equality.md

 **The C++ Working Draft:**

-There are ~700 occurrences of "equal" in the Standard.
-Besides technical terms like `brace-or-equal-initializers`, the Standard uses "equal" in the English and mathematical sense.
+There are approximately 700 occurrences of "equal" in the Standard.
+Besides technical terms like `brace-or-equal-initializers`, the Standard mostly uses "equal" in the English and mathematical sense.
 When referring to syntactic `==`, it will use more specific terms, like "compare equal".
 The word "equal" is used in the sense of "weak_equality" 0 times.

 The Standard also uses equivalent (550+ occurences)